TadashiJei/Jupyter-Web-Installer/README.md

 4. Route your domain to the tunnel
 5. Install and start cloudflared as a service

-### 2. Automatic Setup (API Key)
+### 2. Automatic Setup (API Authentication)

-This method uses the Cloudflare API to automatically set up the tunnel without browser authentication:
+This method uses the Cloudflare API to automatically set up the tunnel without browser authentication.
+You have two authentication options:

+#### A. API Token (Recommended for security)

 1. You'll need to create a Cloudflare API token with the following permissions:
    - Zone:DNS:Edit